Self-propulsion via slipping: frictional swimming in multi-legged locomotors: Conclusions

-Finally, our work can also contribute to new understanding of the neuromechanics of myriapod biological locomotion.
+Finally, our work can also contribute to a new understanding of the neuromechanics of myriapod biological locomotion.
 With redundant legs, biological centipedes possess high mobility in diverse environments~\cite{manton1952evolution,yasui2019decoding,anderson1995axial}.
-Additionally, some centipedes are reported to display body undulation at high speed~\cite{manton1952evolution,anderson1995axial}.
+Additionally, some centipedes are reported to display body undulation at high speeds~\cite{manton1952evolution,anderson1995axial}.
 Manton hypothesized that the use of body undulation is passive and thus detrimental to locomotion efficiency~\cite{manton1952evolution}.
-In this way, Manton further posited that centipedes with the capability to resist body undulation at high speed are evolutionarily advanced~\cite{manton1952evolution}.
+In this way, Manton further posited that centipedes with the capability to resist body undulation at high speeds are evolutionarily advanced~\cite{manton1952evolution}.
 Over the past century, the mechanism of body undulation remains controversial.
-Using body-mechanical dynamical model, recent work~\cite{aoi2016advantage,aoi2013instability} suggested that the presence of body undulation could be a passive outcome of dynamics instability.
-On the contrary, electromyography (EMG) data analysis suggested that activity of the axial musculature causes body undulations, indicating an active nature of body undulation~\cite{anderson1995axial}.
-Independent of a passive or active mechanism, the role (e.g., beneficial/detrimental) of body undulation during locomotion remains less studied.
-Here, our observation and analysis indicate that there exists a transition from low-step-length gaits to high-step-length gaits as speed increases, and such transition includes two essential steps: the emergence of body undulation and the reduction in leg amplitude.
+Using body-mechanical dynamic modeling, recent work~\cite{aoi2016advantage,aoi2013instability} suggested that the presence of body undulation could be a passive outcome of dynamic instability.
+On the contrary, electromyography (EMG) data analysis suggests that activity of the axial musculature causes body undulations, indicating an active nature of body undulation~\cite{anderson1995axial}.
+Independent of a passive or active mechanism, the role (e.g., whether beneficial/detrimental) of body undulation during locomotion remains less studied.
+Here, our observation and analysis indicates that there exists a transition from low-step-length gaits to high-step-length gaits as speed increases, and such transition includes two essential steps: the emergence of body undulation and the reduction in leg amplitude.
 Thus, our model illustrates the essential role of body undulation to aid locomotion at high speed, offering insights into the neuromechanical and evolution studies of different centipedes.